danielPerez97/website/src/posts/PragmaticDaggerArticle1.md

 `PetListPresenter` -> `SQLitePetDataSource` -> `PetDb`

-Dagger takes care of this entire chain for you so your `PetActivity` doesn't have to care about `PetDb` and `SQLitePetDataSource`, it can focus entirely on `PetListPresenter`.
+Dagger takes care of this entire chain for you so your `PetActivity` doesn't have to care about `PetDb` and `SQLitePetDataSource`.
+It can focus entirely on `PetListPresenter`.

-Satisfying dependency chains so you can focus on only the object you need is what DI frameworks can be great for.
+Satisfying dependency chains so you can focus on only the object you need is what DI frameworks are great for.

 ## Okay, so Dagger is a DI Framework.
 But do we have to call `getInjector().inject(this)` all the time?
 Yes.
 It is imperative that we call Dagger's generated code *somewhere* for every object we'd like to retrieve from